iambrainstorming/iambrainstorming.github.io/src/chapters/what-if-crypto-token-prices-are-discovered-through-consensus-rather-than-demand-and-supply.md

 Supply chains can use free market pricing derived from demand and supply where required rather than consensus pricing, or price derived by governance.

 1) No price ceiling or floor so that there are no shortage or wastage.
 2) A large number of buyers and sellers
 3) Subsidize positive externality and tax negative externality
 4) Perfect information with all information of utilities available
 5) No more than average 5 hours of working hours per day for employees and no [bullshit jobs](https://en.wikipedia.org/wiki/Bullshit_Jobs)
 6) Sustainable production
 7) Governance with expertise that takes care of the whole system like setting taxes or subsidies.
 6) Equitable token distribution, so that everyone can create a demand and rich doesn't get richer.

 ## Food Delivery
 **Take for example modified version of the cooked food supply chain such as Zomato.**

 1) Free monthly tokens can be given to kyc users collected from the randomized tax.
 It keeps the currency deflationary with a fixed supply. ([https://github.com/amiyatulu/shivarthu/blob/main/docs/Shivarthu.md#randomized-tax-collection](https://github.com/amiyatulu/shivarthu/blob/main/docs/Shivarthu.md#randomized-tax-collection))
 2) Large number of buyers and sellers
 3) Tax unhealthy food, which means a percentage of transaction cost is collected and added to a governance account.
 4) Subsidize healthy food like fruits and vegetables which means the buyers or sellers are given a few additional tokens during the transaction.
 5) Governance with expertise that takes care of the whole system like setting taxes or subsidies.
 6) No commission by the trade maker or app provider

 Subsidies cause more trade and can be wasteful due to deadweight loss if it's not a positive externality.

-When the price is made fixed, randomized tax collected from deflationary currency can disincentivize buying or keeping the token, which results in less demand.
-So price of token needed to be slowly increased with time like 1-10% per year to compensate the 1-10% tax, also taking the account of the utility.
+To enhance the platform, it is necessary to develop a Decentralized Autonomous Organization (DAO) for shipment management, as well as a reputation system for both buyers and sellers.
+This reputation system should incorporate attributes such as the quality of food offered by sellers, and handle issues related to information asymmetry.

 ## Ride sharing

 **Now look at ride-sharing supply chain like ola:**

 1) Free monthly tokens can be given to KYC user collected from the randomized tax.
 It keeps the currency deflationary with a fixed supply. ([https://github.com/amiyatulu/shivarthu/blob/main/docs/Shivarthu.md#randomized-tax-collection](https://github.com/amiyatulu/shivarthu/blob/main/docs/Shivarthu.md#randomized-tax-collection))
 2) Large number of buyers and sellers
 3) Tax fossil fuel bikes or cars
 4) Subsidize electric bikes or bicycle ride
 5) Governance with expertise that takes care of the whole system like setting taxes or subsidies and women's safety.
 6) No commission by the trade maker or app provider